passportxyz/passport/README.md

 ## app

-The web app allowing users to interact with their dPopp.
+The web app allowing users to interact with their Gitcoin Passport.
 [README](app/README.md)

 ## database-client